 When this procedure is triggered by another UE's explicit request, the fields in the request are interpreted as follows:

 - The field 'Resource selection window location' is the concatenation of the starting time location and the ending time location of the resource selection window.
-The starting and ending time locations of the resource selection window are each encoded in the same way as the reference slot as described in clause 8.1.5A.
+The starting and ending time locations of the resource selection window are each encoded in the same way as the reference slot as described in clause 8.1.5A, and the starting time location of the resource selection window is later than the n+T_2.

 - The field 'Resource reservation period' is encoded in the same way as the field of the same name in SCI format 1-A.